fokx/tauri-plugin-android-fs/README.md

 ```

 # Usage
+This plugin can use only from rust side.
-There are three main ways to manipulate files:
+Then, there are three main ways to manipulate files:

 ### 1. Dialog